cpro-iot/opc-simulator-server/readme.md

 ## Why?

-Because there's not a single [free] OPC simulation server on the internet*
+Because there's not a single [free] OPC simulation server on the internet that works*

 ## Features